pisanovav/kep_interface/README.md

 # Interface to KEP economic statistics in R

-KEP is a Rosstat database of short-term economic indicators on Russian economic conditions.
+KEP is a Rosstat database of short-term economic indicators of Russian economy performance.

 ```get.zoo.kep()``` in [kep_interface.r](kep_interface.r) is an access function to get ```zoo```-type time series by name from KEP.
 Can also write to local .csv file by ```write.csv.kep()```.